 Leave a bowl of water out for them.
 Make sure it’s clean and replenished regularly.
 Some people recommend you treat the drinking water you give your reptiles with a special additive.
 We use bottled water instead.
 Either way works great!

 Even if you never see them drink from their bowl, it’s a great idea just in case!
 Many beardies will simply splash through their water bowl, but even this is helpful for them.

 Give your beardie regular baths!
 This is important for many reasons.
 Many beardies will take the opportunity to drink while in their bath.

 Not sure why, how often, or even how to bathe your bearded dragon?
-You guessed it, we just so happen to have put together step by step instructions with pictures to walk you through this very important part of caring for your bearded dragon.
+You guessed it, we just so happen to have put together step-by-step instructions with pictures to walk you through this very important part of caring for your bearded dragon.

 On non-bath days, mist your bearded dragon.
-We prefer to use a plant mister as it gives better coverage and sprays at a pressure that’s not startling to our little bearded dragon, Bacardi.
+We prefer to use a reptile mister as it gives better coverage and sprays at a pressure that’s not startling to our little bearded dragon, Bacardi.
 These are different than a standard spray bottle and well worth the few bucks to buy one!

 A fun fact about bearded dragons is that their head is shaped in such a way that it funnels moisture from their heads down to their mouths.
 Regular misting gives them an opportunity to drink this way.